Jerry Nadler Slams Trump Administration For Being ‘Apparently Willing’ To Let Migrant Children Die

 — POLITICO (@politico) January 2, 2019

-While Nadler has placed the blame squarely on the Trump administration, the president has maintained that it is the Democrats who should “strictly” be at fault, tweeting on Saturday, December 29 that the party and their “pathetic immigration policies that allow people to make the long trek thinking they can enter our country illegally” is the true culprit.
+While Nadler has placed the blame squarely on the Trump administration, the president has maintained that it is the Democrats who should “strictly” be at fault.
+Trump tweeted on Saturday, December 29, that the party and their “pathetic immigration policies that allow people to make the long trek thinking they can enter our country illegally” are the true culprits.

-President Trump continued his though, using the tragedies as further reasoning as to why there needs to be stricter security along the U.S.-Mexico border in the form of a wall.
+President Trump continued his thoughts, using the tragedies as further reasoning as to why there needs to be stricter security along the U.S.-Mexico border in the form of a wall.

 “If we had a Wall, they wouldn’t even try!” he claimed.

-The White House has not yet responded to requests for comments regarding Nadler’s comments on CBS This Morning.
+The White House has not yet responded to requests for comments regarding Nadler’s remarks on CBS This Morning.